 “If you try to emulate someone else’s theme, aesthetic or style, it becomes instantly noticeable.”

-Your captions are often refreshingly honest…
+Your captions are so refreshingly honest…

 Well, I tend to go either one of two ways.
-As I am a fashion influencer as well as a body positive activist, I tend to create captions that reside within those two fields.
+As I am a fashion influencer as well as a body confidence activist, I tend to create captions that reside within those two fields.
 So I will either be very literal and describe the outfit in depth, tagging the brands who clothes I am wearing, or I will create a caption that touches on themes of self-love, confidence, mental health or self esteem.

 I sometimes see my Instagram as a bit of a diary, with each post being a new entry.
 I then finish off a caption with a call to action for the follower, such as ‘how do you best practice self care?’ or ‘what tips did you find helpful from my blog post?
 Let me know in the comments below!’ to encourage engagement.